xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 ### Inter-Domain Forwarding

-The  Converged SDN Transport achieves network scale by IGP domain separation.
+The Compass Metro Fabric achieves network scale by IGP domain separation.
 Each IGP domain is represented by separate IGP process on the Area Border Routers (ABRs).